 In Algiers, I stayed at the AZ Hotel Kouba.
 This is a newer “boutique” hotel.
 The room was new/great, the labneh at breakfast fantastic, the internet worked well, and some of the staff spoke English.
 The room is 12,500 Dinar a night.
 The neighborhood was not touristy, and was about a 15 minute taxi to Algiers Centre.
 FYI, the hotel will help you exchange money with a “trusted” taxi driver.
 The driver will not rob you, but he will rip you off, charging you triple of taxi fares and giving you a bad exchange rate.

-The first afternoon/evening I spent by myself in Algiers Centre, walking around and taking in the atmosphere.
+The first afternoon/evening I spent by myself in Algiers Centre (read about my visit to Algiers here), walking around and taking in the atmosphere.
 I felt completely safe and secure and was not bothered by anyone.
 You will notice many police officers in light blue and white patrolling the area.
 Two things I had been warned about did not come to fruition in regard to my passport or photos.
 During my entire trip I was only once asked for my passport by the police when visiting a Roman ruin.
 And had no issues when taking photos in Algiers.
 No policemen approached me to delete photos.
 Taking photos of people is somewhat challenging.
 In general the culture is not fond of getting their photos taken.

 This area is full of shops, cafes and restaurants.
 I found a café and had a chicken shawarma and falafel sandwich for 200 Dinar each.
 So take your pick and enjoy the afternoon.
 After dark I waved down a shared taxi (meaning there are other people in the car) who brought me back to my hotel for 100 Dinar.